yasutakatou/tfimport/README.md

 # Feature
 - You can choose which resources to import interactively.
 - Can save configuration information in batches
+- Multiple resources can be imported at once.

 # Require